MakoMitsuki/vorboss-airtable/README.md

 By default, the app will run in `http://localhost:3000`
 ## Backend

 Created using Express.
+The backend is connected to a specific Airtable API.
+Make sure to change accordingly.

 ### To Run
 - `npm i`
 - `npm run build`
 - `npm run start`

-By default, the app will run in `http://localhost:3000`
+By default, the app will run in `http://localhost:3001`

+Ensure that you create a .env in the backend folder using the `.env.sample` file.

 ## Available Scripts